-Contingent Hire Seasonal employees in the above classifications who are required to wear appropriate footwear, which meets OSHA Protective Footwear requirements, are eligible for reimbursement for the footwear and fire boot allowance after being employed for thirty (30) calendar days.
+Contingent Hire Seasonal employees in the classifications listed in Section 4.3.2.2.A.i, above, who are required to wear appropriate footwear are eligible for reimbursement for the footwear and fire boot allowance after being employed for thirty (30) calendar days.
 Should the Contingent Hire Seasonal employees leave County employment before half of the season is complete (season to be determined by each department/division), the employee shall reimburse the County fifty percent (50%) of the allowance, which will be deducted from the employee's final paycheck.
-The County uses a vendor/voucher receipt/reimbursement system.